Citroen Berlingo Electric van review

 Even in electric-car terms, the Citroen Berlingo Electric is something of a niche choice.
 It's been on sale since 2013 and is a rival to the Renault Kangoo Z.E. and Nissan e-NV200, but annual sales have never risen past double figures in the UK.
 Just like the regular Berlingo van it's based on, it uses exactly the same running gear as the Peugeot Partner Electric.

 However, it's not the first electric van built by Citroen.
 It was preceded by the Berlingo Electrique, which was originally made for use by the French postal service.
 Customer versions were also offered, and in turn that model came after an electric version of the Visa-based C15 van was built.

 But while Citroen has dabbled in electric vans over the years, it hasn't really embraced the technology as wholeheartedly as rival Renault.
-The current Berlingo Electric is far better than its predecessors, but with a 49kW electric motor producing 66bhp and twin battery packs making a combined output of 22.5kWh, the Citroen only has an estimated driving range of 106 miles – some 70 miles short of the claimed range for the Renault Kangoo ZE.
+The current Berlingo Electric is far better than its predecessors, but with a 49kW electric motor producing 66bhp and twin battery packs making a combined output of 22.5kWh, the Citroen has an estimated driving range of only 106 miles – some 70 miles short of the claimed range for the Renault Kangoo ZE.
 That figure is also achieved using an outdated government test that is misleadingly optimistic, so you can expect a real-world range of more like 60 miles.

 Citroen offers two charging options.
 The fastest is a 'CHAdeMO' high-voltage socket on the nearside rear of the van, which can charge the batteries to 80% from flat in 30 minutes from a high-voltage source.
 Charging from a mains socket takes a more leisurely 12 hours from a socket on the offside front wing, but that means a flat battery can be recharged overnight.
 If you fit a dedicated charging point, then this charge time can be reduced to eight hours.